Where and how to apply for ethical review

 • class A invasive procedure (defined in CUREC glossary)

-If the research involves any of these, it will require sponsorship review.
+If the research involves any of the above, it will require sponsorship review.

-Research involving healthy volunteers only (and no tissue) and/or NHS staff will then be considered by the relevant CUREC subcommittee.
+Research involving healthy volunteers and/or NHS staff, and no collection of tissue subject to the Human Tissue Act, will then be considered by the relevant CUREC subcommittee.

-Other research will be subject to other appropriate national approvals (for example the Health Research Authority).
+Other research will be subject to NHS ethics review via the Health Research Authority.

 CUREC subcommittees